ajmal017/amp/oms/architecture.md

 - Objects need to use `get_wall_clock_time()` to get the "actual" time
   - We don't want to pass `wall_clock_timestamp` because this is dangerous
-  - It is difficult to enforce no future peeking because one object tells another what time is it, there is no way to double check
+    - It is difficult to enforce that there is no future peeking when one object tells another what time it is, since there is no way for the second object to double check that the wall clock time is accurate
+  - We pass `wall_clock_timestamp` only when one "action" happens atomically but it is split in multiple functions that need to all share this information.
+    This approach should be the exception to the rule of calling `get_wall_clock_time()`

 - It's ok to ask for a view of the world as of `as_of_timestamp`, but then the queried object needs to check that there is no future peeking by using `get_wall_clock_time()`

 - Objects might need to get `event_loop`
   - TODO(gp): Clean it up so that we pass event loop all the times and event